-However, to claim this exclusion you must qualify through one of two tests: the Bona Fide Residency Test or the Physical Presence Test.
+However, to claim this exclusion you must qualify through one of two tests: the Bona Fide Residence Test or the Physical Presence Test.

 The IRS does not provide a clear-cut definition of Bona Fide Residency.
 Unlike the Physical Presence Test, which merely requires counting days outside the US (and knowing the specific rules on how to count), Bona Fide Residency can be demonstrated through many factors.

-- make your home overseas,
+- Establish your home overseas,

-- have no immediate intention of returning to live in the US permanently.
+- Have no immediate intention of returning to live in the US permanently.

-- Health insurance
+- Local health insurance

-- Long term lease or purchased home
+- Long-term lease or purchased home

 - Utilities and other bills